 - Optimization guidance for Windows 10 machines is available in CTX216252.

 - If you try to install (or upgrade to) a Windows VDA on an OS that is not supported for that VDA version, a message describes your options.
 For example, if you try to install the latest VDA on a Windows 7 machine, a message guides you to CTX139030.
 For more information, see Earlier operating systems.

 VDA supportability tools

 Each VDA installer includes a supportability MSI that contains Citrix tools for checking the VDA’s performance, such as its overall health and the quality of connections.
 Enable or disable installation of this MSI on the Additional Components page of the VDA installer’s graphical interface.
-From the command line, you can disable installation with the
+From the command line, disable installation with the

 C:\Program Files (x86)\Citrix\Supportability Tools\.
 You can change this location on the Components page of the VDA installer’s graphical interface, or with the